-• NOTE: Courses in the physical sciences specifically related to communication sciences and disorders cannot be applied in this category.
+- Physical science courses related to chemistry and physics. - NOTE: Courses in the physical sciences specifically related to communication sciences and disorders cannot be applied in this category.

-Statistics: (3 credit hours required with grade of C or better)
+Statistics: (3 credit hours required with grade of $\underline{\mathbf{C}}$ or better)